Iowa Cancer Plan

 Action Steps:

-• Educate health providers and patients about hepatitis C and testing recommendations (source).
+- Educate health providers, patients, and their families about hepatitis C and testing recommendations (source).

 Strategy B: Increase the proportion of people who are tested and aware of their HCV status and receive treatment.